fastify/fastify/docs/Getting-Started.md

 ```

 Awesome, that was easy.<br>
 Unfortunately, writing a complex application requires significantly more code than this example.
-A classic problem when you are building a new application is how handle multiple files, asynchronous bootstrapping and the architecture of your code.<br>
+A classic problem when building a new application is how to handle multiple files, asynchronous bootstrapping and the architecture of your code.<br>
-Fastify offers an easy platform that helps solve all of problems, and more.
+Fastify offers an easy platform that helps solve all these problems, and more.

 > ## Note
 > The above examples, and subsequent examples in this document, default to listening *only* on the localhost `127.0.0.1` interface.
 To listen on all available IPv4 interfaces the example should be modified to listen on `0.0.0.0` like so: